Spencer Steer Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 21st in MLB.
+- The Padres pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 4.67 team ERA that ranks 21st among all league pitching staffs.
+- The Padres' 4.62 team ERA ranks 20th across all MLB pitching staffs.

-- The Padres rank 22nd in baseball in home runs allowed (38 total, 1.3 per game).
+- The Padres rank 22nd in baseball in home runs given up (39 total, 1.3 per game).

-- In his last time out on Tuesday against the Chicago Cubs, the lefty went five innings, allowing two earned runs while surrendering four hits.
+- The right-hander's most recent appearance came on Wednesday against the Chicago Cubs, when he tossed five innings, surrendering three earned runs while allowing four hits.

-- The 30-year-old has an ERA of 5.87, with 10.2 strikeouts per nine innings, in five games this season.
-Opponents are batting .278 against him.
+- The 31-year-old has put together a 6.75 ERA and 8.2 strikeouts per nine innings across five games this season, while giving up a batting average of .311 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.